kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 You can use the following queries to get yourself familiarized with issues/PRs targeting the release:

 * Issues which could require early intervention
-  - [Issues in the v1.17 milestone with the `priority/critical-urgent` label](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.17+label%3Apriority%2Fcritical-urgent): `is:open is:issue milestone:v1.17 label:priority/critical-urgent`
+  - [Issues in the v1.28 milestone with the `priority/critical-urgent` label](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.28+label%3Apriority%2Fcritical-urgent): `is:open is:issue milestone:v1.28 label:priority/critical-urgent`

-  - [PRs in the v1.17 milestone with the `priority/critical-urgent` label](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+milestone%3Av1.17+label%3Apriority%2Fcritical-urgent): `is:open is:pr milestone:v1.17 label:priority/critical-urgent`
+  - [PRs in the v1.28 milestone with the `priority/critical-urgent` label](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+milestone%3Av1.28+label%3Apriority%2Fcritical-urgent): `is:open is:pr milestone:v1.28 label:priority/critical-urgent`

-  - [Issues in the v1.17 milestone which haven't been updated since 2019-09-01](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.17+updated%3A%3C2019-09-01): `is:open is:issue milestone:v1.17 updated:<2019-09-01`
+  - [Issues in the v1.28 milestone which haven't been updated since 2023-06-01](https://github.com/kubernetes/kubernetes/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3Av1.28+updated%3A%3C2023-06-01): `is:open is:issue milestone:v1.28 updated:<2023-06-01`

-  - [PRs in the v1.17 milestone which haven't been updated since 2019-09-01](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+milestone%3Av1.17+updated%3A%3C2019-09-01): `is:open is:pr milestone:v1.17 updated:<2019-09-01`
+  - [PRs in the v1.28 milestone which haven't been updated since 2023-06-01](https://github.com/kubernetes/kubernetes/pulls?utf8=%E2%9C%93&q=is%3Aopen+is%3Apr+milestone%3Av1.28+updated%3A%3C2023-06-01): `is:open is:pr milestone:v1.28 updated:<2023-06-01`

 * Enhancements:

-  - [k/enhancements repo milestone enhancements](https://github.com/kubernetes/enhancements/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.17) `is:issue is:open milestone:v1.17 repo:kubernetes/enhancements`
+  - [k/enhancements repo milestone enhancements](https://github.com/kubernetes/enhancements/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.28) `is:issue is:open milestone:v1.28 repo:kubernetes/enhancements`

-  - [k/k main repo milestone enhancements](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.17+label%3Akind%2Ffeature)`is:issue is:open milestone:v1.17 label:kind/feature repo:kubernetes/kubernetes`
+  - [k/k main repo milestone enhancements](https://github.com/kubernetes/kubernetes/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.28+label%3Akind%2Ffeature)`is:issue is:open milestone:v1.28 label:kind/feature repo:kubernetes/kubernetes`

 #### Reports

 It is expected that at least one member in the Bug Triage role should be present for all release team meetings to provide the report.
 At this stage, the report should contain the number of `priority/critical-urgent` issues/PRs and what's their status.

-The status is usually going to be green or yellow depending on the number of `priority/critical-urgent` issues/PRs and are those going to be fixed in a timely manner.
+The status is usually going to be green, yellow or red depending on the number of `priority/critical-urgent` issues/PRs and are those going to be fixed in a timely manner.
 The number of issues/PRs is mostly irrelevant because it's changing rapidly.

 ### Mid-Release Cycle